 The Sunshine State is a beautiful place to live.
 From Tallahassee to Miami Beach and everywhere in between, the state of Florida has so many wonderful activities and destinations to offer.

-This is where final expense insurance comes into play as a necessary resource to help with funeral costs.
+This is where final expense insurance for seniors comes into play as a necessary resource to help with funeral costs.

-11 Top Questions To Ask About Florida Final Expense Insurance
+11 Expert Questions To Ask About Florida Final Expense Insurance

-Coverage Lock: The coverage will never decrease throughout the life of the insured.
-This also means the policy will never expire.
+Coverage Lock: The coverage amount will never decrease, and the policy will never expire.

 Cash Value: As payments are made, a portion of the premium goes towards the cash value, building this amount up over time.
-The policy owner can borrow against this if needed.
+The policy owner can borrow from the cash value if needed.

 - Memorial/Celebration of Life